Terroirs of the World: Peru

 Aromas and notes

-Terroir: Piura, Considered one of the cradles of original wild cocoa, Peru has preserved a rich heritage of native varieties, including the famous white cocoa beans “Gran Blanco” or “Albino”.
-Rediscovered in the 2000s, and since considered one of the noblest in the world, known as “Fino de Aroma”, this white bean cocoa is grown in the fertile Alto Piura valley, in the northwest of the country.
-Beans have floral and citrus aromas.
+Terroir: Piura, considered one of the birthplaces of wild original cocoa, Peru has preserved a rich heritage of native varieties, including the famous white beans of "Gran Blanco" or "Albino" cocoa.
+Rediscovered in the 2000s, and since considered one of the noblest in the world, known as "Fino de Aroma," this white-bean cocoa is grown in the fertile valley of Alto Piura, in the northwest of the country.
+The beans have floral and citrus aromas.

-You want to continue your discovery of Peruvian cocoa!
-We recommend the following sites and articles:
+Would you like to continue your discovery of Peruvian cocoa?
+We recommend the following websites and articles:

 Chococlic